New goals and New Year's Resolutions

 It’s worth re-visiting your strengths on a regular basis, as they can change over time, based on the ones you play with, and your context.
 I like to check in a couple of times a year, although a different frequency might work better for you.

-Which strength(s) will you play with this year?
+Which strength(s) will you play with?

 I use the term “play with” because we can get way too serious if we’re always “working on” things.
 I like the idea of being playful, of using our creativity to come up with new approaches.
 In play, we shift from a focus on rules to a focus on possibilities.
 We can learn to hold things lightly, rather than clutching tightly to the unhelpful success/failure binary.
 And the best bit is that the more we play, the more we develop our capability, leading to mastery.

-Think about your dreams, then look at your strengths, and see if any of them jump off the page at you.
+Think about your dreams and goals, then look at your strengths, and see if any of them jump off the page at you.
 These are the ones to focus on!
 If nothing jumps out, try a quick thought experiment.
 Ask yourself “What would my life be like this time next year if I spend 12 months learning how to apply this strength in new ways?”
 If you like any of the answers, consider selecting those strengths to play with.

 Now comes the fun part – playing with those strengths!
 I encourage you to get in touch with your inner child, and embrace the learning process.
 It won’t always be easy or turn out the way you expect, but that’s OK.
 Perfection isn’t attainable, so we may as well have fun along the way.